 Once you know what your BMI is, you can check to see if it’s within the healthy weight range.
 Take your BMI score from the calculation above, and see where it fits in the classifications below:

 25 - 30 Overweight

-BMI is a simple tool that can be useful to give you an idea about your health risks – but it’s not perfect!
-Waist circumference is a slightly better tool, and you can look at both of these measurements together.
-To get a better look at your overall health picture, see your doctor.
+BMI is one measurement and is best considered along with other risk factors when assessing your individual risk.
+To get a more in-depth health picture, book an appointment to see your doctor.
 They can look at other health markers like blood pressure and cholesterol and give you advice that is specific to your body and health.